 Calling all aspiring filmmakers!
 We are looking for talented visual storytellers to bring captivating stories to life.
 Only two short films will be commissioned at a budget of R65 000 each, so make your entry stand out.
+One filmmaker will be named the category winner and receive a R50 000 cash prize.

 The winner of the Short Film category will be eligible for the overall R100 000 grand prize.